The Basic Intricacies of Kindness and Compassion

 At the age of four, I knew kindness to be a hug, or a please and thank you.
 At the age of 17, I know kindness to be an aspect of life beyond simple comprehension, something so complex yet so primal, something that goes beyond interpersonal relationships and extends into my concept of other cultures and the world.
 Life is complex and impermanent, much like sand mandalas and much like the realities of kindness and compassion.
 While they are words often used by young children, a true understanding of their societal implications and the complexity of their influence can never be truly and wholly comprehended, but that does not mean we should not pursue kind and compassionate lives.

-Skyler Sallick is in the 12th grade at Phillips Academy in Andover, Massachusetts.
-She enjoys writing, film, fashion, and academics.
+Skyler Sallick is a 10th grader at Phillips Academy, Andover.
+She enjoys writing, film, fashion and her academics.